-I might not have met Sleepy LaBeef had he not had a medical problem that required an operation to correct.
-When I saw his name on my patient appointment list, I thought the first name might have been misspelled.
-That was in the late-1980’s when I was a general surgeon in practice in El Dorado, Arkansas.
+I might not have met Sleepy LaBeef had he not had a medical problem which required an operation to correct.
+When I saw his name on my patient appointment list I thought the first name might have been misspelled.
+That was in the late 1980’s when I was a general surgeon in practice in El Dorado, Arkansas.
 During the initial consultation I discovered his name was spelled correctly, and it was a nickname given him as a child because he had a condition known as “lazy eye” causing his eyelids to droop making him to appear “sleepy” to his fellow students.
 I’m certain this was the source of lots of teasing, but because he was larger than most kids his age the teasing eventually stopped.

 During this period Elvis recorded his first 45 rpm record, “That’s Alright Mama”, and he played often in the Houston area.
 Sleepy moved to Houston and began playing with a number of top quality musicians such as Elvis, Glen Campbell, Roy Orbison and George Jones.
 He often played in opening acts for Elvis concerts in 1954 and 1955 when Elvis performed in the Houston area.
 Sleepy later moved to Nashville, Tennessee and along with his band recorded for Columbia Records and Sun Records.
 The musical style he developed has been called “rockabilly’ which is a cross between rock and roll and hillbilly.
 Sleepy refers to the music as American roots music.

 Through the years he has given a number of young performers their first opportunity by allowing them to join his band.
-One of the musicians he helped who has achieved his own acclaim is Jason D. Williams from El Dorado, Arkansas.
-Jason D. joined Sleepy’s band when he was only 18 years old.
+One of the musicians he helped who achieved his own acclaim is Jason D. Williams from El Dorado, Arkansas.
+Jason D. joined Sleepy’s band when he was only eighteen years old.
 He plays the piano in the musical style of Jerry Lee Lewis and in the opinion of many is more gifted musically than Jerry Lee.
 After a period of time, they separated to continue their own careers.
 Both Sleepy and Jason D. were inducted at the same time in the International Rock-a Billy Hall of Fame in Jackson, Tennessee in 2006.

-Following resolution of his wound problem, I didn’t hear from them until one evening about a year later, I received a call from Linda saying Sleepy was an inpatient at Washington Regional Hospital.
+Following resolution of his wound problem I didn’t hear from them until one evening about a year later I received a call from Linda saying Sleepy was an inpatient at Washington Regional Hospital.
 He had been admitted following a cardiac catheterization and was scheduled to have coronary bypass surgery the following day.
 He told his heart surgeon, “I’m not having any operation until my surgeon, Dr. Moore gives the ok.”
-The surgeon asked Linda if she would have Dr. Moore, whom he did not know, come to the hospital to talk with him about the operation.
+The surgeon asked Linda if she would have Dr. Moore, whom he did not know come to the hospital to talk with Sleepy about the operation.
 I immediately went to the hospital and found Sleepy in amazingly good spirits.
 He told me about his symptoms which had caused him to seek an evaluation, and the results of the cardiac cath.
 I simply told him in my opinion, he had no chance of improvement until he had the planned procedure.
 I also told him his surgeon had a good reputation and was skilled in his ability to do the procedure well.
 When I told him if I had his problem, I would go ahead with the operation, and in the final analysis God was in control of his life.
 He said, “That’s good enough for me.
 Linda tell the doctor to set the time for tomorrow.”
 We had prayer for his healing and both Sleepy and Linda told me they were at peace.

 I was in the waiting room the next day when the surgeon reported to Linda the operation was a success, and Sleepy would be home within a week.
-I was able to go to their home about 10 days later to remove his sutures.
-That was over 10 years ago and Sleepy is still singing and performing at age 80 years.
-Except for the lazy eye condition, the nickname “Sleepy” doesn’t fit him at all!
+I was able to go to their home about ten days later to remove his sutures.
+That was the last time I ever saw him, because a short time later Cathy and I moved to Branson where I began work at the Wound Care Clinic.